-Through the advent of Web 2.0 technologies, the playing field is levelled as everybody has a fighting chance to make an impact through their own digital content, networks and influence.
+Through the advent of Web 2.0 technologies, the playing field is leveled as everybody has a fighting chance to be the one percenters who exert an impact through their own digital content, networks and influence.

 Hobbyists and volunteers like Eric Karkovack who started Save Surge (and later Vault Kicks) to petition the Coca-Cola Company to resurrect a dead soda are lauded as the altruistic brand activists of the 21st century.

 On the same token, fans may not let any company off lightly if deceit is discovered.
 High profile examples include Working Families for Walmart, Lonelygirl15, and the failure of Whole Foods CEO from disclosing his involvement in anonymous Yahoo! postings.

 McConnell and Huba suggests that companies should develop programmes and communities specifically for citizen marketers, and to incorporate their ideas into one’s production system.
 This approach is labelled the “3 Cs”, namely

 To those new to the world of social media marketing, Citizen Marketers provides a good starting point to understanding how influence spreads.
 However, it provides more of a tour of what’s happening in this space rather than practical and tangible strategies.

 Admittedly, the social media universe have changed since the book was published in 2007 and online community engagement is now more challenging than ever (Facebook and Twitter weren’t in the reckoning then).